 The superannuation splitting legislation sets out methods for valuing most types of superannuation, but there are exceptions and these may have an approved different valuation method.
 The Attorney General approves methods or factors for determining the value of certain superannuation funds and information is available on their website.

-If you and your partner have reached an agreement, then an Application for Consent Orders can be filed in the Family Court, with a draft consent order setting out the agreement.
+If you and your partner have reached an agreement, then an Application for Consent Orders can be filed in the Federal Circuit and Family Court of Australia, with a draft consent order setting out the agreement.
 If the court approves your application the orders can be made in chambers without either of you attending court.
 If you cannot agree on the split then the superannuation benefits will be dealt with by the court in making financial orders.